 The final step before you can sell your probate property is to transfer assets to the appropriately designated beneficiaries.
 Then when real property remains after assets have been transferred, you can begin the process of selling that property.
 And this too involves another series of court-regulated steps.

-Selling Probate Property in Southern California
+Selling Probate Property in Los Angeles

 To sell your probate property, you’ll need to follow these four basic steps (though it can be much more involved and your agent can help through it):